-Youth For Women Foundation has been a global advocate for gender justice, SRHR, LGBTQ+ rights, and the eradication of all forms of GVB for a 4 years now.
-We have reached over 5000+ women and youth in the most marginalized communities and have provided them with life changing educational and advocacy oppotunities along with multiple SRHR service delivery projects.
-Below are some examples of our advocacy efforts.
+Youth For Women Foundation has been a global advocate for gender justice, SRHR, LGBTQ+ rights, and the eradication of all forms of GVB for 4 years now.
+We have reached over 5000+ women and young people in the most remote and marginalized communities and have provided them with life changing educational and advocacy oppotunities along with multiple SRHR service delivery projects.
+Below are some examples of our advocacy efforts:

 We have carried out a community level research that targeted 1200+ girls and women in 750+ households, where we assessed their awareness on the domestic violence policy, the national GBV hotline, and whether they would report abuse from their male relatives.
 We have found that more than 90% would not report an abuse case, and 83% were not familiar of the national domestic violence policy especially the hotline service.
 We also assessed the need for our next community advocacy project and the results were absolutely demanding a change.

 Youth For Women Foundation has conducted multiple worksops for more than a thousand adolescent girls and boys on various gender justice and digital literacy issues ranging from gender equality, Gender-Based Violence, Sexual and Reproductive Health and Rights, Female Genital Mutilation, Teenage Pregnancy, Forced Marriage, and digital rights and literacy objectives.